-Students will write a two to three page "Decision Paper" to the Head of UN Mission in Kosovo on whether the conditions for a "viable peace" have been achieved in the security sector.
-This paper will include:
+Students will write a one to two page "Decision Paper" to the Head of UN Mission in Kosovo on whether the conditions for a "viable peace" have been achieved in the security sector.
+Using the provided format for the paper.
+The paper will demonstrate the student's ability to apply the model to the security situation in Kosovo during the summer and fall of 1999.
+It will also demonstrate the student's understanding of: